Sign Up

 6. Pad hands open with a rolled washcloth

-4. The wound opens down to the muscle or bone and continues to drain.
+4. Stage 4: The wound opens down to the muscle or bone and continues to drain.
 If the wound is not open, it may be covered by a black scab.
 The area around the wound will continue to be red.

 Feeding